-Last week we provided you with a primer on Etsy SEO [Increasing your Etsy store traffic and sales] and why makers and craftspeople around the globe are drawn to this e-commerce platform for selling their wares.
-Like many, I went through the motions of “if you build it, they will come,” and some of the differences between SEO for Google and SEO for Etsy.
-This week we’ll take you down a deeper path, breaking down the individual tactics I employed on my Etsy store (PGwoodgoods) and the outcome.
+In our previous blog post, we provided you with a primer on Etsy SEO [Increasing your Etsy store traffic and sales] and why makers and craftspeople around the globe are drawn to this e-commerce platform for selling their wares.
+Like many, I went through the motions of “if you build it, they will come,” but I learned there are differences between SEO for Google and SEO for Etsy.
+In this post, we’ll take you down a deeper path, breaking down the individual tactics I employed on my Etsy store (PGwoodgoods) and the outcome.

-After frustrations of flat sales and armed with a lot of researched knowledge, I set out in late March 2015 to take action and made the following changes.
+Feeling the frustration of flat sales, and armed with a lot of knowledge from research, I set out in late March 2015 to take action and made the following changes:

-- Added more variety & quantity to my listings, going from around 20, to 40 listings.
-Greatly increasing my footprint within Etsy.
+- Added more variety and quantity to my listings.
+Going from around 20 to 40 listings greatly increased my footprint within Etsy.

-- Improved my photography and really focused on the detail in the lead image (such an immeasurably important element of this game) to help draw the user in.
+- Improved my photography and really focused on the detail in the lead image to help draw the user in (an immeasurably important element of this game).

 - Researched and added what I determined to be the best meta keywords possible, ensuring a minimum of 13 per listing.